-A large-scale deployment of the Veracode static code analysis platform across a large enterprise presents a number of unique challenges such as understanding your application estate, prioritising your applications for scanning, and communicating with your application owners.
+A large-scale deployment of the CA Veracode static code analysis platform across a large enterprise presents a number of unique challenges, such as understanding your application estate, prioritising your applications for scanning, and communicating with your application owners.
 This blog post provides some guidance based on my experience at delivering several hundred scanned applications in a 14-month time frame.

 My initial attempts at profiling applications used a crude MS Word questionnaire containing questions such as technical contacts (capable of building the binaries), application language and frameworks, source code repository, binary image size, application version, and continuous integration environment.
 This questionnaire was sent to the registered application owners and the responses were then entered manually into a tracking spreadsheet based on an export from the application repository.
 It soon became apparent that this method was cumbersome and time consuming, so I deployed a web form based version of the profiling questionnaire which captured the responses to a backing spreadsheet enabling easy import to the main spreadsheet.
-Reviewing the responses it became apparent that not all applications would be suitable for static code analysis due to factors such as host operating system or language incompatibility.
-Once those applications were eliminated it was necessary to prioritise the list in order to ensure that our licence usage was targeted at the most critical business applications.
+Reviewing the responses, it became apparent that not all applications would be suitable for static code analysis due to factors such as host operating system or language incompatibility.
+Once those applications were eliminated, it was necessary to prioritise the list in order to ensure that our licence usage was targeted at the most critical business applications.

-In order to ensure that our programme was not constrained by the team resources, I automated the process of user account and application profile creation on the Veracode platform by leveraging the rich API’s available.
-The application spreadsheet was used as the data source and a Microsoft Visual Studio Tools for Office (VSTO) plugin was developed which provided an additional toolbar within Excel (this is the subject of a future blog post.)
+In order to ensure that our programme was not constrained by the team resources, I automated the process of user account and application profile creation on the CA Veracode platform by leveraging the rich APIs available.
+The application spreadsheet was used as the data source and a Microsoft Visual Studio Tools for Office (VSTO) plugin was developed, which provided an additional toolbar within Excel (for details, see Managing Flaw Review With a Large Multi-Vendor Application).
 This plugin allowed for the creation, modification or deletion of accounts on the platform based on the underlying spreadsheet data.
-Although I invested a significant upfront effort in developing the tooling, I reaped the benefits later in the programme when I was able to completely on board up to a hundred applications in one day.
-Additionally, I was able to add metadata specific to our organisation (business alignment, investment strategy, software vendor) to the application profiles on the platform which greatly enriched the reports generated within the platform’s analytics engine.
-Within a few weeks of the programme it became apparent that teams were often asking the same questions, so I started capturing these questions and their answers as a set of Frequently Asked Questions available on our internal social media-like platform.
-Through appropriate tagging and hyperlinking I quickly developed an organisation specific knowledge base which again lowered the barrier to entry for application teams who no longer had to wait for an answer or struggle with a problem.
-During the midpoint of our programme I identified a few obvious success stories (applications which had performed a number of scans and were showing a clear improvement in security posture) and I asked the teams working on those applications to contribute their experience to our social media platform in order to encourage the participation of other teams.
+Although I invested a significant upfront effort in developing the tooling, I reaped the benefits later in the programme when I was able to completely onboard up to 100 applications in one day.
+Additionally, I was able to add metadata specific to our organisation (business alignment, investment strategy, software vendor) to the application profiles on the platform, which greatly enriched the reports generated within the platform’s analytics engine.
+Within a few weeks of the programme starting, it became apparent that teams were often asking the same questions, so I started capturing these questions and their answers as a set of Frequently Asked Questions available on our internal social media-like platform.
+Through appropriate tagging and hyperlinking, I quickly developed an organisation-specific knowledgebase, which again lowered the barrier to entry for application teams who no longer had to wait for an answer or struggle with a problem.
+During the midpoint of our programme, I identified a few obvious success stories (applications that had performed a number of scans and were showing a clear improvement in security posture), and I asked the teams working on those applications to contribute their experience to our social media platform in order to encourage the participation of other teams.

-This brief blog post highlighted some of the challenges facing a new Veracode static code analysis deployment along with some solutions that I have come across in the process.
+This brief blog post highlighted some of the challenges facing a new CA Veracode static code analysis deployment along with some solutions that I have come across in the process.
 I hope some of the approaches and solutions I described will ensure that you are soon well underway with analysis.
-In the process you will not only find strengths in your team but flaws during review –this is the subject of my next blog post.
-Read Colin's earlier blog post: How to Run a Successful Proof of Concept for an Application Security Programme
+In the process, you will not only find strengths in your team but flaws during review –this is the subject of my next blog post, Managing Flaw Review With a Large Multi-Vendor Application.